mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 TODO: TaskRabbit screenshot

-## A minimum of 15 years keyboard cleaning experience
+## Must have at least 15 years of keyboard cleaning experience

 Many of the people who responded to my TaskRabbit job were confused.